 Holy Ashura to be observed on July 17

-Holy Ashura, commemorating the martyrdom of Hazrat Imam Hussain (RA), will be observed on July 17 as the moon for the Muharram month was not sighted in Bangladesh this evening.
+The holy Ashura will be observed on July 17 as the moon marking the month of Muharram was not sighted anywhere in Bangladesh last evening.

-The National Moon Sighting Committee took the decision at a meeting held at the conference room of Islamic Foundation at Baitul Mukarram National Mosque.
+The National Moon Sighting Committee yesterday took the decision at a meeting, presided over by A Awal Howlader, additional secretary to the religious affairs minister, held in the conference room of the Islamic Foundation in Baitul Mukarram National Mosque.

-Awal Hawlader, additional secretary, minister for religious affairs presided over the meeting.
+According to the Islamic Foundation's press release, the meeting reviewed the information received from all the district administrations, the foundation's head office, its divisional offices, the Bangladesh Meteorological Department, and Bangladesh Space Research and Remote Sensing Organization regarding the sighting of the moon of the month of Muharram of 1446 Hijri.

-According to a press release of the Islamic Foundation, the meeting reviewed the information received from all the district administrations, Islamic Foundation head office, divisional offices, Bangladesh Meteorological Department, and Bangladesh Space Research and Remote Sensing Organization (SPARRSO) regarding the sighting of the moon of the holy month of Muharram of 1446 Hijri.
+As there was no news of the moon sighting last evening, the holy Ashura will be celebrated on July 17, the press release added.

-Ashura, on the 10th day of Muharram, is a public holiday in Bangladesh.
+Ashura, a public holiday in Bangladesh, is observed on the 10th day of Muharram.

-Bangladesh Betar, Bangladesh Television, and private TV channels will air special programmes while newspapers and online news portals will publish supplements highlighting the significance of the day.
+Muslims across the world recall the sacrifice of Hazrat Imam Hossain (RA), his family members, and 72 followers, who embraced martyrdom in 680 AD in the desert of Karbala on the banks of the Euphrates River in Iraq while fighting for truth and justice against the Yazidi forces.

 Comments